skx/evalfilter/README.md

     // or
     //   return true;
     //
-    // Your host application may decide to do something interesting
+    // Your host application will then carry out the interesting operation
-    // when it receives a `true` result, and nothing when it sees `false`.
+    // when it receives a `true` result.
     //

     //